polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 and internally within your endpoint's Hyperlambda code, you might therefor expect to see for instance `long` values being in fact _null_, even though technically these are not nullable types in .Net.

-## Accepted Content-Type valuesfor Hyperlambda endpoints
+## Accepted Content-Type values for Hyperlambda endpoints

 The POST, PUT and PATCH endpoints can intelligently handle any of the following Content-Types.